surniaulula/wpsso-organization-place/readme.txt

 Tested Up To: 6.8.1
 Stable Tag: 3.3.1

-Manage Organizations (publisher, organizer, etc.) and Places for Facebook, Pinterest, and Google local business markup.
+Manage Organizations, Places, Local Businesses, and Services for Google, Facebook, and Pinterest.

 == Description ==

 <!-- about -->

-**Manage any number of Organizations** for Schema publisher, service provider, production company, event organizer, event performer (ie. a band), and job hiring organization properties.
+**Manage any number of Organizations** for Schema markup (including publishers, service providers, production companies, event organizers, event performers, job hiring organizations, etc.).

-**Manage any number of Places, Locations, and Venues** for Open Graph meta tags, Schema Place markup, organization location, event location, and job location properties.
+**Manage any number of Places, Local Businesses, Locations and Venues** for Facebook Open Graph meta tags and Schema markup (including organization locations, event locations, job locations, etc).

+**Manage any number of Services** for Schema markup.

 <!-- /about -->

-**The SSO Organizations management page includes:**
+**The SSO Organizations editing page includes:**

 * Organization Name
 * Organization Alternate Name